hasura/graphql-engine/docs/graphql/manual/migrations/manage-metadata.rst

 Importing Hasura metadata
 -------------------------

-The exported metadata can be imported on another instance of Hasura to replicate the metadata.
-The import can be done on the same instance and it will overwrite the existing metadata with the one of that instance.
+You can apply exported metadata from one Hasura GraphQL engine instance to another.
+You can also apply an older or modified version of an instance's metadata onto itself.

+Importing completely replaces the metadata on that instance. ie: you lose any metadata that was already present

 .. rst-class:: api_tabs
 .. tabs::

   .. tab:: Console

-     1. Click on the settings gear icon at the top right corner of the console screen.
+     1. Click on the settings (⚙) icon at the top right corner of the console screen.
      2. Click on ``Import Metadata`` button.
      3. Choose a ``metadata.json`` file that was exported earlier.
      4. A notification should appear indicating the success or error.